vmware-tanzu/tanzu-dev-portal/content/outcomes/secure-software-supply-chain/building-a-container.md

 docker build --build-arg JAR_FILE=build/libs/\*.jar -t USERNAME/my-application .
 ```

-There's many more instructions that a Dockerfile can contain.
+There's many more instructions that a Dockerfile may contain.
 To learn more, please refer to the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) and the [best practices for writing Dockerfiles](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).

 ## Kaniko

 [Kaniko](https://github.com/GoogleContainerTools/kaniko) is an example of a tool that can help formalize your build pipeline.
-When building a Dockerfile directly, you need access to a running Docker daemon, and setting one up inside a container requires privilege escalation.
-On the other hand, Kaniko doesn't require these privileges, meaning that you're not granting containers unnecessary permissions that could be exploited.
-At its core, Kaniko is a prebuilt container image with an executable that knows how to compile a Dockerfile without Docker.
-You still write your Dockerfile as demonstrated, but instead of running a `docker build` command, you provide it to Kaniko along with your code, and it will build and upload the container wherever you specify.
+When building a Dockerfile directly, you need access to a running Docker daemon, and setting one up inside a container requires privileged escalation.
+Kaniko does not require these privileges, meaning that you will not be granting containers unnecessary permissions that could be potentially exploited.
+At its core, Kaniko is a prebuilt container image with an executable that knows how to compile a Dockerfile without Docker itself.
+You still write your Dockerfile as demonstrated, but instead of running a `docker build` command, you provide it to Kaniko along with your code, and it will build and upload the container to the registry that you specify.

 Consider the following Kubernetes pod definition: